Retrieval Registrar (Rotary wing aircraft)

 - Fixed Wing Jet aircraft: Learjet 45 and Challenger 604 air ambulances for both domestic and international transfers through the Asia Pacific region

-- Fixed Wing propeller aircraft: King Air B200 a board the Royal Flying Doctors Service
+- Fixed Wing propeller aircraft: King Air B200 on board the Royal Flying Doctors Service

 - Road: Road missions with the Queensland Ambulance Service.

-We help you adjust to your work as a retrieval registrar by providing a 7 day intensive training course at our state-of-the-art CareFlight training academy.
+We help you adjust to your work as a Retrieval Registrar by providing a seven (7) day intensive training course at our state-of-the-art LifeFlight Training Academy.
 This includes specific operational training for rotary and fixed wing retrieval medicine and clinical skills training in emergency retrieval and pre-hospital care.
 This includes:

 - Helicopter and plane operations